gphat/bullfinch/docs/JDBCQueryRunner.md

 # HOW IT WORKS

-The JDBC worker waits for messages to enter the queue it is watching.
+The JDBC Query Runner waits for messages to enter the queue it is watching.
 It expects the message to look like this:

     {